shahzoor123/Logic-gates-in-nueral-network/README.md

 OR
 NOR
 XNOR
-Desire weight to satisfy the Logic gates
+Desire weights to satisfy the Logic gates